charlytron/ztm-python-comp-2022/README.md

 - prefixed `b` are written in Jupyter notebooks so that I can practice the environment per VS Code.

-Conclusion: Jupyter Notebooks are far superior for this style of note-taking, as of 20220907.
+Conclusion: Jupyter Notebooks are far superior for this style of note-taking, as of now.

+Have now added the __Ijavascript__ kernel for Jupyter.
+Using Node, it behaves like the NodeJS REPL.
+We can click on `new` and choose the Javascript kernel.

+Repo for __IJavascript__ is [here](https://github.com/n-riesco/ijavascript)